async-library/react-async/README.md

 > `boolean`

-`true` when the last promise was rejected with an error.
+`true` when the last promise was rejected.

 #### `isSettled`